plumvillage/plumvillageapp-docs/README.md

 The documentation is automatically deployed and available at: [https://plumvillage.github.io/plumvillageapp-docs/](https://plumvillage.github.io/plumvillageapp-docs/)

-Note: this is not yet enabled but we plan to soon.

 ## About

 The Plum Village App provides guided meditations, teachings, and mindfulness resources to practitioners worldwide.
 This documentation serves as a comprehensive guide for developers contributing to the project.